 THE GOOD AND BAD OF SEEKING PERFECTION

-When you do work on a project, you find yourself putting in too much effort — more than what is required.
-You keep searching for any flaws that can be improved on, when the time and energy can be spent doing something more productive.
-In the end, you become less efficient and effective, and as you know, time is money.
+And when you do work on a project, you find yourself putting in much more effort than what is actually required.
+You keep searching for minor flaws that can be improved on, when the time and energy could be spent on something more productive.
+In short, seeking perfection will result in you becoming less efficient and effective as a freelance graphic designer.

 HOW TO BE A BIT LESS PERFECT